Prepouce/ADCSink/README.md

 # ADCSink
-A little and dirty bash script to add ESC1 on a certificate template and retrieve NT&amp;LM hashes using UnPAC the hash method.
+A little and dirty bash script to POC a "NTDS dumping" technique. to do so, it adds an ESC1 vulnerability on a certificate template and retrieve NT&amp;LM hashes using UnPAC the hash method.

-This script needs the tool Certipy to be installed to work :).
+This script needs the tool Certipy to be installed to work :D.

 ## Usage